 4. Cut cake into 15 pieces.
 Place coconut in a dish.
 Using a fork, dip 1 piece of cake in icing.
 Shake off excess.
 Toss in coconut.
 Place on a wire rack over a baking tray.
 Repeat with remaining cake, icing and coconut.
 Stand for 2 hours or until set.
 Serve.

-If you’d prefer to buy some delicious lamingtons, check out this compilation of 12 of the best lamingtons in Australia.
+If you’d prefer to buy some delicious lamingtons, check out this compilation of where to find the best lamingtons in Australia.